 Update: One or more card offers in this post are no longer available.
 Check our Hot Deals for the latest offers.

-It comes with a welcome offer of 150,000 Hilton points after spending $4,000 on purchases in the first three months of account opening.
-It’s quite easy to receive a value of ~0.5 cents per Hilton point, so you should have no problem achieving at least $750 in free hotel stays from that bonus.
+It comes with a welcome offer of 150,000 Hilton points after you make $4,000 in purchases in the first three months of account opening.
+It’s quite easy to receive a value of ~0.5 cents per Hilton point, so you should have no problem achieving at least $750 in hotel stays from that bonus.

-The card also comes with hundreds of dollars in hotel and airline credits, an impossibly valuable annual weekend night, and so much more.
+The card also comes with hundreds of dollars in hotel and airline credits, an impossibly valuable annual weekend night and much more.

-The Hilton Honors Aspire Card from American Express comes with 150,000 Hilton points after spending $4,000 on purchases in your first three months from account opening.
+The Hilton Honors Aspire Card from American Express comes with 150,000 Hilton points after you spend $4,000 on purchases in your first three months from account opening.
 You can learn more about how to meet the credit card’s minimum spend here.

 We generally consider the median value of a Hilton point to be 0.5 cents.
 So a 150,000-point bonus should net you at least $750 in Hilton hotel stays.
 However, you can receive a lot more value if you know where to use them.